learn-co-curriculum/cssi-1.9-advanced-css/README.md

 The green box normally would have ended up in the square border, but it has been placed 150px down from the top and 300px from the left.
 Also notice that, while we set a width for our `<section>`, we did not set a height.
 It maintains a height of 100px, though, because our 100px-high `<div>` is still taking up the space it would have in its parent element.
-This behavior is not something we usually want, so in most cases position: relative; should only be used in conjunction with position: absolute;, as described later.
+This behavior is not something we usually want, so in most cases `position: relative;` should only be used in conjunction with `position: absolute;`, as described later.
 ```
 position: absolute;
 ```
-An object with position: absolute; does not take up space in the normal flow of objects.
+An object with `position: absolute;` does not take up space in the normal flow of objects.
 Without any of the top, bottom, left, and right properties set it will appear in the top left corner of its nearest parent element with a position other than static.
-If all of its parent elements have position: static; (or no position set), it will appear in the top left corner of the window.
+If all of its parent elements have `position: static;` (or no position set), it will appear in the top left corner of the window.

 Example:
 ```